pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 To create a deadline named `EE2024 homework 1` at 2016 1st October 6 am.

+### List tasks: `list`

+List certain type of task stored in the database

+    list task|event|due

+* `list task` will show all floating tasks according to the order of their priority.

+* `list event` will show all events according to the order of their starting time.

+* 'list due' will show all deadline according to their due time and due date. (when sorting the deadline without due time, the sorting will use 11:59 pm of the due date as deafault)

+* Every tasks (floating tasks / events / deadlines) will have a unique index to differentiate their uniqueness.
+And their index will also be listed besides them when `list` command is excuted.

+* The overdue/past/finished tasks will not be listed.

 ### Deleting a floating task/event/deadline: `del`

 Delete a useless floating task/event/deadline on TaskTracker.